dani-77/cereus-pkgs/Manual.md

 During a build process, there are programs that must be _run_ on the host, such as `yacc` or the C compiler.
 The packages that contain these programs should be listed in `hostmakedepends`, and will be installed on the host when building the target package.
-Some of these packages are dependencies of the `base-chroot` package and don't need to be listed.
+Some of these packages are dependencies of the `base-chroot-cereus` package and don't need to be listed.
 It is possible that some of the programs necessary to build a project are located in `-devel` packages.